TrackerHackers/application/README.md

 * feature more visually satisfying designs
 * have a more detailed About page
 * have its own logo
+* protect against injection attacks in the MongoDB database
+* protect against url hijacking in the routing

 Work Breakdown by Team Member